Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Structural Results, decompositions and standard forms

 \end{enumerate} \end{prop} \begin{proof} The proof is in two steps.
-First adding arbitrary permutations, we obtain pairs $(b,\s)$ of a box diagram with $n$ boxes in standard enumeration and an element $\s\in\Sn$ where $\Sn$ acts on the right.
-This maps to morphisms in $\spure(\M^{nc +})\Sigma_{\it ext}$ by $\G(b)\circ \s$ where $\G(f=b)$ is the morphism in $\spure(\M^{nc+})$ defined by $b$.
-By Corollary \ref{cor:extfactor} any morphism is of this type and the map is surjective.
-Note that morphisms $\s$ permutes the source $\phi_1\bdb \phi_n$ to $\phi_{\s(1)}\bdb \phi_{\s(n)}$ and there is only one box diagram in standard enumeration in the orbit.
+First adding arbitrary permutations, we obtain pairs $(b,\s)$ of a box diagram $b$ with $n$ boxes in standard enumeration and an element $\s\in\Sn$ where $\Sn$ acts on the right.
+This maps to morphisms in $\spure(\monplus{\M})\I_{\it ext}$ by $\G(b)\circ \s$ where $\G(f=b)$ is the morphism in $\spure(\monplus{\M})$ defined by $b$.
+By Proposition~\ref{prop:sigma}, any morphism is of this type and the map is surjective.
+Note that morphisms $\s$ permute the source $\phi_1\bdb \phi_n$ to $\phi_{\s(1)}\bdb \phi_{\s(n)}$ and there is only one box diagram in standard enumeration in the orbit.
 This is due to the fact that any use of the interchange relation \eqref{interchangeeq} changes the numbering by a transposition.
 This is particularly transparent in the b/w tree picture.
 Due to the same fact any other decomposition is also in the orbit as any formula having the same diagram, but with possibly different compatible enumeration, can be obtained by a repeated application of the interchange relation in the 2--category.
-By \eqref{eq:intinter} this corresponds to the pre--composition by a permutation $\s$.
-The element $(b,\s)$ is mapped to $\G(b)\s$ and if $b=b'\sigma'$ is the permutation to a standard form $b$ then $\G(b)\s=\G(b')\s'\s$ by \eqref{eq:intinter}.
-On the other hand, if $b$ is in standard form $\G(b)\s=\G(b')\s'$ means that $\s=\s'$ and $b=b'$ there is only one standard form in each orbit.
+By internal interchange, this corresponds to the pre--composition by a permutation $\s$.
+The element $(b,\s)$ is mapped to $\G(b)\s$ and if $b=b'\sigma'$ is the permutation to a standard form $b$, then $\G(b)\s=\G(b')\s'\s$ by internal interchange.
+On the other hand, $b$ being in standard form $\G(b)\s=\G(b')\s'$ means that $\s=\s'$ and $b=b'$ so there is only one standard form in each orbit.
 Thus, a full orbit of the standard enumeration is given by an arbitrary enumeration.
-The rest of the statements again follow from Propositions \ref{prop:associnv} and \ref{prop:box2cell}, Corollary \ref{cor:enumerate}, and Definition--Proposition \ref{dfprop:dualgraph}. \end{proof}
+The rest of the statements again follow from Propositions \ref{prop:associnv} and \ref{prop:box2cell}, Corollary~\ref{cor:enumerate}, and Proposition~\ref{prop:dualgraph}.
+That the degree function is cubical follows from Proposition~\ref{prop:planarmonplusFC}, since the morphisms of $\I_{ext}$ are the only morphisms of degree $0$. \end{proof}

-\begin{rmk}\mbox{} \begin{enumerate} \item The $(n,1)$ morphisms, again by general theory, form a symmetric colored operad.
-The relation to the operad of decomposable little 2--cubes is apparent in this interpretation. \item The permutation can be viewed as part of the source map, so that morphisms are diagrams together with a source map.
-This is parallel to the fact \cite{feynman} that morphisms in the graphical Feynman categories are given by their ghost graph together with extra structures defining the source and target maps. \end{enumerate} \end{rmk}